MINDFULNESS: TAMING THE MONKEY

 Share:

-First published in Midwest Christian Outreach Journal, Volume 20, No. 1, Fall, 2014
+[First published in Midwest Christian Outreach Journal, Volume 20, No. 1, Fall, 2014; slight modifications and editing have been added to this online version]

 Note: Although some Buddhist concepts are explained here, the thrust of the article is to describe the Western take on Buddhism via the New Age and the secular culture, and how some of its practices and concepts, especially Mindfulness, have migrated to the West, particularly the United States.
 In order to make a distinction between a generic understanding of the term “mindfulness” and the term used for the practice based on Buddhism, Mindfulness in this article will be spelled with a capital M.